isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 If your company needs to support a permitted service please submit an application for a General Exemption or a Time-Limited Exemption through
 <a href="https://covid.gobusiness.gov.sg">https://covid.gobusiness.gov.sg</a>.

-You are not permitted to operate until you have received the approval to do so.
+You will only be permitted to operate when the status of your General Exemption or Time-Limited Exemption is reflected as “approved”.

 #### **8. My company is in the permitted services list but I do not wish to resume operations on 2 June.
 Is that allowed?**
 Yes.
 Companies that are in the permitted services list may choose to resume their operations on 2 June or at a later date.